Learn why you should not allow a child under two to have screen time AND what you can do in your day instead to keep your little one busy.

 I am sure a lot of you saw this information released from the AAP last fall:

 This says that not only is watching TV–even “educational” TV–is not only not good, but potentially bad.
 And this statistic literally sent my eyebrows straight up.
-The average 12 month old gets 1-2 a day.
+The average 12 month old gets 1-2 a day of screen time.

 This article sites some things that are negative about TV usage prior to two: